Stanford tops South Carolina 66-65 to reach title game - WTMJ

 Trailing 15-6 midway through the first quarter, Stanford scored the last nine points of the period to tie the game heading into the second.
 The Gamecocks missed their final six shots of the quarter and were scoreless for the final 4:48.

-“We know basketball team’s have runs, so we can’t let that first quarter or the first five minutes dictate the whole game,” said Stanford’s Lexie Hull, who had 18 points and 13 rebounds.
+“We know basketball teams have runs, so we can’t let that first quarter or the first five minutes dictate the whole game,” said Hull, who had 18 points and 13 rebounds.

 The drought continued in the second quarter as the Gamecocks missed their first five shots and didn’t hit a field goal until Zia Cooke’s 3-pointer in the quarter made it 22-20.
 She had hit the previous basket nearly 9 1/2 minutes earlier.